Nazmul Huda

 Nazmul Huda (6 January 1943 – 19 February 2023) was a Bangladeshi barrister and politician.
 He served as the minister of information (1991–1996) and the minister of communications (2001–2006) of the government of Bangladesh.
 He was a four-term Jatiya Sangsad member representing the Dhaka-1 constituency.
 He was a member of Bangladesh Nationalist Party since its inception until 2012 when he left the party as its vice chairman.

+Background

+Nazmul Huda was born on 6 January 1943 to Nurul Huda, an industrialist, and a former president of Dhaka Chamber of Commerce & Industry, and Amina Huda Nazmul Huda studied at Nobokumar Institution in Bakshibazar and Notre Dame College, Dhaka.
+He then earned his bachelor's and master's degrees in political science from the University of Dhaka.
+He went to London in 1965 to study law and was called by Lincoln's Inn and became a barrister in 1969.